sryn623/sryn623/README.md

 I'm at the beginning of my journey in AI/ML and 3D design, and I'm excited to learn, grow, and contribute.
 Whether you're passionate about AI, a 3D design expert, or someone with an innovative project idea, I'd love to connect!

-- 💼 Seeking internships and entry-level opportunities in AI/ML and 3D design
+- 💼 Seeking internships and entry-level opportunities in AI/ML and 3D design.
-- 🤝 Eager to collaborate on open-source AI projects, design collaborations, or creative challenges
+- 🤝 Eager to collaborate on open-source AI projects, design collaborations, or creative challenges.
-- 📚 Always ready to learn from and connect with experienced professionals in AI and 3D design
+- 📚 Always ready to learn from and connect with experienced professionals in AI and 3D design.

 Feel free to reach out for collaborations, mentorship, or just a friendly chat about AI, machine learning, and 3D design.
 <p align="center">